Murder on the Nile: Reception of London production

 Ivor Brown reviewed the play positively in the 24 March 1946 issue of The Observer: "As far as plot (intricate, of course) is concerned, the new Agatha Christie play might as well have tipped its corpses into the Thames.
 But Egypt offers the scene-painter a better chance (nicely taken by Danae Gaylen) and the off-stage tattoo of African percussion-music.
 The piece has the proper excitements of its hard-worked kind; a weakness lies in its blending of the usual mystery-mechanism with unusual human emotion.
 We have come to take our murders lightly in this kind of theatre; consequently a serious ending, with the guilty party nobly declining an obvious suicide at sacerdotal urgence, the better to find salvation via the scaffold, is too momentous a finale for so light a morsel of play-making.
 The previous and familiar appurtenance of clue and counter-clue one contentedly accepts: all this is apt enough – but must there be heaven, too?
 We leave with a sense of conflict.
 Has not the Oo-dun-it or Egyptian Butcher-bird been devoured in the last minute, by an 'Allegory on the Banks of the Nile'?"

-The play was reviewed in the Daily Mirror of 21 March 1946 by Bernard Buckham who said, "An Agatha Christie play, but a poor one.
+The play was reviewed in the Daily Mirror on 21 March 1946 by Bernard Buckham who said, "An Agatha Christie play, but a poor one.
 Various acts of violence on a pleasure steamer and it becomes a question of 'who murdered the bride?'
 At this time of day such a set-ups needs to have character interest, ingenuity of plot, and excitement.
 This piece falls down on them all.
 Most of the acting fireworks fall to the lot of Vivienne Bennett, and she touches them off very cleverly."